clearpath-docs/robot-upgrade/doc/restore-backup.rst

     bash upgrade.sh <backup-name>

-For example, if your backup file is called ``kinetic-final-backup.tar.gz`` you would run ``bash upgrade.sh kinetic-final-backup``
+For example, if your backup file is called ``melodic-final-backup.tar.gz`` you would run ``bash upgrade.sh melodic-final-backup``

-The ``upgrade.sh`` script will install the ROS Melodic versions of any ROS Kinetic packages as well as doing an in-place upgrade of configuration files (e.g. ``.bashrc`` and ``/etc/ros/setup.bash``).
+The ``upgrade.sh`` script will install the ROS Melodic versions of any ROS Melodic packages as well as doing an in-place upgrade of configuration files (e.g. ``.bashrc`` and ``/etc/ros/setup.bash``).

 The script will prompt you whether or not you want to (re-)install Apt and Pip packages.
 If you select "no" then